 Exit your mind’s eye.
 Back to reality.
 The Neighborhood Precinct Committeeman Strategy works!
 I have seen it work first hand.
 Click on the Nevada and Utah links here for more proof.
 I was, just by chance, part of achieving this kind of outcome in my legislative district in the 2008 internal party elections.
 Somewhat by design, somewhat by chance (I was one of those “newbies” who just, by chance, came into the Party PC ranks), conservatives, in my legislative district, defeated the old-guard, moderate Republican candidates by electing conservatives to the leadership positions.
 [This happened again in 2010 when we had even more conservatives in the PC ranks.]
 Same thing happened at the county and state levels.
 (Don’t know what a legislative district is?
 Hang in there – an explanation follows.)
 But the margins were razor-thin.
 And since then, we just elected 5 conservatives to the county Executive Guidance Council’s five “at large” positions.
 With all the new conservative precinct committeemen we recruited, those 5 won over 80 per cent of the vote on the first ballot.
 One long-time John McCain moderate got less than six per cent of the vote.
 The conservatives won because about a thousand conservatives left their keyboards for a couple of hours each month and got into the REAL political ball game.
 So, I and others continue to try to recruit more conservatives into the precinct committeeman ranks.
 We try to get people off the sidelines and into the actual, real ball game.
 Into the rough-and-tumble hard work of actually showing up – God forbid – at a Republican Party legislative district meeting once a month.
 Instead of typing away to the conservative choir on the internet.
 Egads!
 Oh, the misery!

 Every state is divided up into legislative districts from which your state assembly and senate candidates are elected.
 Each legislative district is divided up into precincts.
 Precincts generally, in a city, are about the size of five or ten city blocks, depending upon the population density of the city.
 (My precinct, in suburban Tempe, Arizona, is about a half mile on each side.)
 Each precinct is allowed a number of precinct committeemen.
 For example, in Arizona, each party is allowed one precinct committeeman, plus an additional one for each 125 registered voters of that party as of March 1 of the general election year.
-(My precinct is allowed to have 12 precinct committeemen, and all twelve slots are filled by conservatives.)
-Arizona has about 2,000 precincts, with 724 in Maricopa County.
-We now have about 3,326 precinct committeeman with 52% of the slots filled.
+(Currently, my precinct is allowed to have 11 precinct committeemen, and currently we have 8 conservatives in those slots and are reaching out to find three more.)
+Arizona has about 1,300 precincts, with 724 in Maricopa County.
+We now have about about 2,700 precinct committeeman with only about a third of the total slots filled.

 So, What Does One Have To Do To Become A Precinct Committeeman?

 The requirements vary from state to state, but Arizona is typical.
-One has to get 10 registered Republican or independent voters from their precinct to sign a nomination form requesting that their name be placed on the primary ballot.
+One has to get nor more than 10 registered Republican or independent voters from their precinct to sign a nomination form requesting that their name be placed on the primary ballot.
 (In Ohio, for example, one needs only 5 signatures.)
 Most precinct committeemen run unopposed.
 I was able to get my ten signatures in fewer than 45 minutes on a Saturday.
 As suggested by the existing PCs, I got five extra signatures just to be safe (people move!).
 Before gathering your signatures, the Party will give you a computer print out “walking sheet” showing where all the voters in your precinct live.
 And how often they voted in the last four elections.
 You go to the homes of those voters who ALWAYS vote.
 They will be happy to sign your nomination papers.
 It’s fun.
 In 2008, I took my impressionable then-eight year-old boys along.
 A great, real-life civics lesson.
+Now, ten years later, both of them are precinct committeemen.

 Because most precinct committeemen run unopposed, most counties, to save money, get the parties to agree that all non-contested precinct committeeman candidates be omitted from the ballot to save printing costs.
 That’s one reason why most voters don’t know about the office of precinct committeeman.
 Another reason: public schools no longer teach Civics.